waqasbhatti/astrobase/README.md

 series measurements, most functions take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.

-Full documentation is still a work in progress, but the docstrings are fairly good for now.
-Read the Python module docs here:
+Full documentation is still a work in progress.
+Read the current docs here:
 [https://wbhatti.org/astrobase](https://wbhatti.org/astrobase).
 An
 [overview](#contents) of the package is provided below, along with Jupyter notebooks that demonstrate some of the functionality in a [companion